Gollapudi Maruti Rao: Literary activity

-Maruti Rao has written and published several plays (9), playlets (18), novels (12), story volumes (4), essays (2), children's stories (3).
+Maruti Rao has written and published several plays (9), playlets (18), novels (12), story volumes (4), essays (2), and children's stories (3).

 He wrote a weekly column, "Jeevana Kaalam" (The Living Times), a kaleidoscopic study of contemporary social and political issues for over 24 years.
 It was a very popular feature in one of the largest circulated Telugu dailies of Andhra Pradesh, Andhra Jyothy, and the feature continued to appear in Vaartha (Daily).
 His column with an audio reading (his voice) is presented, in an internet magazine Koumudi.

 His autobiography Amma Kadupu Challaga, a 550-page compendium of his memoirs was released in India, USA and Australia.

 A travelogue Tanzania Teerthayatra was published by Koumudi in the US in 2008 in its collection.
-It is based on 15-day safari with his friend Ganti Prasada Rao in the major national parks and historical places in Tanzania.
+It is based on a 15-day safari with his friend Ganti Prasada Rao in the major national parks and historical places in Tanzania.
 The novel Pidikedu Aakaasham was released as an audio publication on 16 February 2009 while conferring the Lifetime Achievement Award by the Vanguri Foundation in Hyderabad.